Body Paint Is ‘Sports Illustrated’ Swimsuit Focus For iPhone App

 In November 2016, Kylie Jenner stunned fans with a photoshoot with Sasha Samsonova where she wore a dark royal blue body paint that looked like a freshly painted car.

-Also in November 2016, celebrity music group, The Veronicas, told Daily Mail that their unique stage look for the ARIA Awards in London was due to their use of latex, prosthetic breasts, and body paint.
-Their look was created by Australian body paint champion, Jess Watson Miller.
+Also in November 2016, celebrity music group The Veronicas told Daily Mail that their unique stage look for the ARIA Awards in London was due to their use of latex, prosthetic breasts, and body paint.
+Their look was created by Australian body paint champion Jess Watson Miller.

 Anyone that wants to try their luck at being the next Sports Illustrated Swimsuit Issue model can apply at their annual casting calls.
 Typically held each July, the open audition details and casting calls for swimsuit models is announced on the Sports Illustrated website.

-[Feature Image by Nicholas Hunt/Getty Images for Sports Illustrated]
+[Featured Image by Nicholas Hunt/Getty Images for Sports Illustrated]